tebeka/nrsc/README.rst

 `nrsc` - Resource Compiler for Go
 =================================

-`nrsc` compiles a directory of resource into a Go source file so you can still deploy a single executable as a web server with all the CSS, image files, JS ... included.
+`nrsc`  a directory of resource into a Go source file so you can still deploy a single executable as a web server with all the CSS, image files, JS ... included.